nietras/Sep/README.md

    }
    ```
    This does not allow skipping a header row starting with `#` though.
-* `SepWriter` is not yet fully featured and one cannot skip writing a header
-   currently.

 ## Comparison Benchmarks
 To investigate the performance of Sep it is compared to: